jkrue242/jkrue242/README.md

-Computer Science and Engineering, Math student at the University of Iowa
+Computer Science, Engineering, Math student at the University of Iowa